 - All application materials must be submitted in English.

 Latin American Training Program Live Course

-From August 26 - September 15, 2018, the 2018 Fellows Course will take place at the University of Valparaíso in Chile.
-The course, "From Molecules to Behavior: The Quest for New Treatments of Neuropathologies", has three modules
+From August 26 - September 15, 2018, the 2018 Fellows Course took place at the University of Valparaíso in Chile.
+The course, "From Molecules to Behavior: The Quest for New Treatments of Neuropathologies", had three modules

 - From Ion Channels to Neuronal Network Activity

 - The Quest for New Treatments of Neuropathologies

 Laboratory practicals conducted in the afternoons.
 They included

 - Techniques using the zebrafish model to study development of the nervous system.